In Re: Generic Pharmaceuticals Pricing Antitrust Litigation, MDL No. 2724 (E.D. Pa.).

 Beginning in February 2015, Lieff Cabraser conducted an extensive investigation into dramatic price increases of certain generic drugs.
 Lieff Cabraser worked alongside economists and industry experts and interviewed industry participants to evaluate possible misconduct.
 In December of 2016, Lieff Cabraser, with co-counsel, filed the first case alleging price-fixing of levothyroxine, the primary treatment for hypothyroidism, among the most widely prescribed drugs in the world.

 Lieff Cabraser also played a significant role in similar litigation over the drug propranolol in the Southern District of New York.
-On May 19, 2017, founding Lieff Cabraser partner Elizabeth Cabraser was named to the End-Payer Plaintiffs’ Plaintiff Steering Committee.
-The litigation is ongoing.
+On May 19, 2017, Lieff Cabraser partner Elizabeth Cabraser was named to the End-Payer Plaintiffs’ Plaintiff Steering Committee.